-At Brown Cancer Center our goal is to treat non-Hodgkin lymphoma with methods that are strong on the disease, but as gentle as possible on your body.
+At UofL Health – Brown Cancer Center our goal is to treat non-Hodgkin lymphoma with methods that strongly fight against the disease, while being as gentle as possible on your body.

 At Brown Cancer Center, we continue to research ways to improve your health and quality of life.
 We are able to offer clinical trials for non-Hodgkin lymphoma.